systemaccounting/mxfactorial/README.md

     1. decreases the `JacobWebb` account by `1.090`
     1. increases the `GroceryStore` account by `1.000`
     1. increases the `StateOfCalifornia` account by `0.090`
-1. all accounts **never** default from systemic risk, or experience "monetary" inflation
+1. all accounts **never** default from systemic risk or experience "monetary" inflation
 1. the public has 24 hour access to realtime revenue and expense reporting from the `StateOfCalifornia` account
 1. the `GroceryStore` owner may publish account performance anytime to [signal](https://en.wikipedia.org/wiki/Signalling_(economics)) the demand for capital to investors with an **empirical** rate of return, i.e. NOT *pro forma*